Fede-Rausa/BasicBusiness/README.md

 You can do whathever You want with that, modify and changing everything.
 To run the app from Python, run the script main.py, while keeping all the others files .py in the same folder

+## how to set up the python environment

 I suggest You to do the following steps (but there are many other ways) from your cmd prompt terminal:
 1 - using pyenv set the python version to 3.8.5:  pyenv local 3.8.5
 2 - check if the version is the correct one:      python --version